New Initiative Unites Workers And Industry To Forge The Future Of AI And Tech In The Workplace

-(MENAFN- ACCESSWIRE) The Future of Workers Initiative Elevates Workers and Guides Industry in Navigating AI and Tech Evolution
+(MENAFN- EIN Presswire) The Future of Workers Initiative Elevates Workers and Guides Industry in Navigating AI and Tech Evolution

 As part of this work, the Initiative collaborates with key industry stakeholders like venture capitalists, founders, CEOs, and corporate boards to adapt these standards into existing risk and due diligence frameworks.
 It emphasizes the need for due diligence in early-stage company investing as well as supports founders in adopting responsible company-building practices to navigate the challenges of technological advancement, balancing innovation with ethical and social responsibilities to the current and future workforces.